Mediatek-Cloud/mcs-resources/content/en/api_references/README.md

 ## Client Errors

 Mediatek Cloud Sandbox (MCS) uses the standard HTTP status code to indicate if an API request is succussful or fail.
-Here states the standard HPPT status code the user may encounter:
+Here states the standard HTTP status code the user may encounter:

 **200 OK** - Request Successfully.